Climate Change (Information Disclosure Based on TCFD Recommendations)

 Upstream, ITOCHU Group, downstream Food business, Forestry-related businesses, Mining business

-We may be able to strengthen customer retention and/or attraction by strengthening our supply chain resilience to extreme weather patterns and promoting stable supply as a value proposition Short-term
+We may be able to strengthen customer retention and/or attraction by strengthening our supply chain resilient to extreme weather patterns and promoting stable supply as a value proposition Short-term

 Medium-term